topasmc/topas-docs/parameters/intro/hierarchy.rst

 TOPAS also checks to make sure that no two parameter file chains modify the same parameter in a way that is ambiguous.
 If, for example, the material MySpecialTungstenAlloy has been defined in the imaging chain, it cannot also be defined differently in the treatment head chain (unless the top level file, the user file, itself defines this parameter in an absolute way, that is, not relative to any other parameter).

 The basic paradigm controlling use of multiple parameter chains is that nothing you do in one chain should magically change the behavior of anything in another chain.
-Think of the simulation word as an actual physical room.
+Think of the simulation world as an actual physical room.
 We don't want the behavior of one thing in the room to magically change just because something else entered the room.
 So when you have multiple chains, TOPAS will check that neither chain modifies anything from the other chain.

 This also means that no chain can redefine any of the :ref:`Default Parameters <parameters_default>`, since all of the Default Parameters effectively belong at the base of every chain.
 The only place you can redefine the Default Parameters is in the top parameter file.
 This can feel like a heavy requirement, but it is essential.
 We want TOPAS to be a great tool for use in collaborative research environments where several people or teams may be contributing their own parts of the simulation setup.

 It can take some experience to design complex parameter file chains.
-If you get stuck, feel free to ask for help on the TOPAS User Forum.
+If you get stuck, feel free to ask for help on the `TOPAS User Forum <http://topasmc.org>`_.